go-delve/delve/Documentation/cli/README.md

 	condition -hitcount bp == n
 	condition -hitcount bp != n
 	condition -hitcount bp % n

+With the -clear option a condtion on the breakpoint can removed.

 The '% n' form means we should stop at the breakpoint when the hitcount is a multiple of n.

 Examples:
 	cond 2 i == 10				breakpoint 2 will stop when variable i equals 10
 	cond name runtime.curg.goid == 5	breakpoint 'name' will stop only on goroutine 5
+	cond -clear 2				the condition on breakpoint 2 will be removed

 Aliases: cond